Intercellular communication

-"Intercellular communication" refers to the varying ways and structures biological cells use to communicate with each other directly or through their environment.
-Not all cells use all of the proteins or mechanisms and there are likely to be more yet to be discovered.
-Components of each type of intercellular communication may be involved in more than one type of communication making attempts at clearly separating the types of communication listed somewhat futile.
-The sections are loosely compiled from various areas of research rather than by a systematic attempt of classification by functional or structural characteristics.
+Intercellular communication (ICC) refers to the various ways and structures that biological cells use to communicate with each other directly or through their environment.
+Often the environment has been thought of as the extracellular spaces within an animal.
+More broadly, cells may also communicate with other animals, either of their own group or species, or other species in the wider ecosystem.
+Different types of cells use different proteins and mechanisms to communicate with one another using extracellular signalling molecules or electric fluctuations which could be likened to an intercellular Ethernet.
+Components of each type of intercellular communication may be involved in more than one type of communication, making attempts at clearly separating the types of communication listed somewhat futile.
+Broadly speaking, intercellular communication may be categorized as being within a single animal or between an animal and other animals in the ecosystem in which it lives.
+In this article, intercellular communication has been further collated into various areas of research rather than by functional or structural characteristics.